machingclee/machingclee.github.io/static/media/380-lambda-client.487c7b91.md

 };
 ```

-We are trying to invoke this lambda function inside of a kotlin application:
+We are trying to invoke this lambda function inside of a Kotlin application:

 ###### Using Kotlin and Springboot